-Planning permission is sought for the erection of 27 affordable houses, 14 will be affordable rented and 13 will be shared ownership.
-The development will comprise of 20 x 2 bedroom, 5 x 3 bedroom and 2 x 4 bedroom properties, 25 of which are two storeys and 2 of which are 2.5 storeys in height.
+Planning permission is now sought for the erection of 25 affordable houses, rather than the 27 previously proposed.
+12 will be affordable rented rather than the 14 previously proposed and 13 will still be shared ownership.
+The development will now comprise of 18×2 bedroom (previously 20), and 7 x 3 bedroom (previously 5) and all the 4 bedroom properties have been deleted (2 previously proposed).
+All the properties are all now two storeys in height with the deletion of the 2 x 2.5 storeys dwellings.
 The houses are a mixture of semi-detached and terraced properties.